-After meeting at the museum entrance, and a chance to have some refreshments, will take the bus into town.
+After meeting at the museum entrance, and having a chance to have some refreshments, we will take the bus into town.

 After a short mission briefing, half the group will embark on app training while the other half will visit the costume store to be kitted out and shown how to recreate period pictures.